 The organic sector has been the major centre of innovation for the sustainable agriculture techniques which are beginning to be widely adopted in the United States and Canada through integrated pest management, and other alternative agriculture, programs.
-It is for these reasons that the strengthening of the organic agriculture sector in Canada should be a major focus of efforts to promote resource-conserving agricultural practices within Canada.
+For these reasons the strengthening of the organic agriculture sector in Canada should be a major focus of efforts to promote resource-conserving agricultural practices within Canada.

 VI.
-PUBLIC POLICY DEVELOPMENTS IN SUSTAINABLE AGRICULTURE IN THE UNITED STATES, EUROPE AND CANADA
+PUBLIC POLICY DEVELOPMENTS ON SUSTAINABLE AGRICULTURE IN THE UNITED STATES, EUROPE AND CANADA

 As noted earlier, governments in North America and Western Europe have provided strong commitments to incorporate the principle of "sustainability" into their agricultural policies.
-However, in practice, the manner in which the principle is being operationalized varies widely, and Canadian governments appear to be among the slowest in undertaking major reforms to their agricultural policies, in response to the challenge of sustainability.
+However, in practice, the manner in which the principle is being operationalized varies widely, and Canadian governments appear to be among the slowest in undertaking major reforms to their agricultural policies in response to the challenge of sustainability.

 In assessing the status of sustainable agriculture policies in North America and Western Europe, it is important to note that, in all cases, the reform process has been driven by pressures for reform from societal forces.
-Governments have been in a reactive mode, responding to the growing concerns on the part of farmers and the public at large, regarding the environmental and economic impacts of agricultural policies.
-This reflects a dynamic of policy development also found in other fields in Canada and the United States, particularly in relation to resources management and environmental protection.
-98

-1) The United States
+Governments have been in an reactive mode, responding to the growing concerns on the part of farmers, and the public at large, regarding the environmental and economic impacts of agricultural policies.
+This reflects a dynamic of policy development found in other fields in Canada and the United States, particularly in relation to resources management and environmental protection.85 i) The United States

-In the United States, both the federal and many state governments have undertaken major agricultural policy initiatives intended to promote the adoption of more sustainable agricultural practices in general, and organic techniques in particular.
+In the United States, both the federal and many state governments have taken major agricultural policy initiatives intended to promote the adoption of more sustainable agricultural practices in general, and organic techniques in particular.
 There are a number of reasons for this outcome.
-Institutional factors, particularly the wide range of points of access available to organizations seeking policy reform provided by the separation of powers structure of U.S. governments, have been a significant factor.
+Institutional factors, particularly the wide range of points of access available to organizations seeking policy reform provided by the separation of powers system employed in the U.S. federal and state governments, have been a significant factor.
 In addition, the U.S. Congress' practice of enacting comprehensive "farm" bills, covering all aspects of agricultural policy, every five years, provides a unique point of access for those seeking reforms to public policy in the agricultural field.

 Furthermore, sustainable agriculture interests are far more organized in the United States than is the case in Canada, and have been able to form effective alliances with major environmental and consumers' organizations.
-These in turn have strongly influenced urban members of Congress in the "farm" bill process.
 This greater capacity for effective policy advocacy is a function of the larger scale on which U.S. organizations are able to function in relation to their Canadian counterparts.
-It is also a result of strategic interventions by private U.S. foundations to strengthen the coalition-building and policy advocacy capacity of the sustainable agriculture movement in the United States.
-99 a) Federal
+It is also a result of strategic interventions by private U.S. foundations to strengthen the coalition building and policy advocacy capacity of the sustainable agriculture movement in the United States.86 a) Federal

-Alternative agricultural practices were first endorsed through the 1985 federal Farm Bill, which authorized Sustainable Agriculture Research and Education (SARE) and
+Alternative agricultural practices were first endorsed through the 1985 federal Farm

-Sustainable Agriculture Technology Development and Transfer (SADTP) programs.
+Bill, which authorized Sustainable Agriculture Research and Education (SARE) and Sustainable Agriculture Technology Development and Transfer (SADTP) programs.
 The programs were to be delivered by the US Department of Agriculture (USDA) Extension Service.
 The SARE and SADTP programs promote the adoption of Low-Input Sustainable Agriculture (LISA) techniques, such as integrated pest management, rotational cropping and the use of cover crops.
-The SARE program also publishes educational materials on sustainable agriculture techniques.
-100
+The SARE program also publishes educational materials on sustainable agriculture techniques.87